Zilkib/BackendwithoutAuth/README.md

 ---

 Thank you for your interest in the Klinisches Anwendungsprojekt.
-If you have any questions or need further assistance, please don't hesitate to reach out to us.
+If you have any questions or need further assistance, please don't hesitate to reach out to me.
 Happy testing!